The Bicentennial Swedish-American Exchange Fund is open to applicants from the United States.

 How to apply

-Decisions will be announced in February 2013 by the Swedish Institute.
+The application period is now closed.
+Decisions will be announced in February 2014 by the Swedish Institute.

 Scholarship holders are requested to submit a report to SI within one month after their study visit to Sweden.